v2sCollections/City-of-Dreams/README.md

 1) Check the install guide and make sure you followed the instructions.

-2) Make sure you have no additional mods installed there is a limit to the amount of archives you can have before the game will crash.
+2) Make sure you have no additional mods installed there is a limit to the number of archives you can have before the game will crash.

 3) Perform a Cyberclean.